-REGENTS OF THE LUNATIC ASYLUM. -- Under the recent act of the Legislature, authorizing the appointment of the Board of Regents of the Lunatic Asylum from Richland County, Governor Hampton has selected the following gentlemen : General John S. Preston, Captain W. B. Stanley, J. M. Smith, Rec.
-F. W. Taylor, C. H. Manson, Henry Davis, John T. Rhett, Colonel Wm.
+REGERTS OF THE LUNATIC ASTLUN .--- Under the recent act of the Legislature, authorizing the appointment of the Board of Regents of the appointment of the Board of Regents of the Lunatic Asylum from Bichland County, Gover-nor Hampton has selected the following gentle-men: General John S. Preston, Captain W. B. Stanley, J. M. Smith, B. W. Taylor, C. H. Manson, Henry Davis, John T. Rhett, Colonel Wm.
 Wallace and Dr. C. H. Miot.
-These gentlemen enter at once upon the important duties assigned them, and hold their appointment for six years, serving without compensation. ...
+These gen-tlemen enter at once upon the important duties assigned them, and hold their appointment for six years, serving without compensation.
+We always didefeel surv. for measle who want mannel

-We always did feel sorry for people who want to be noticed by somebody, particularly when they are not worth being noticed by anybody.
+We always didefeel sorry for people who want to be noticed by somebody, particularly when they are not worth being noticed by anybody.